DenizenScript/denizenscript-grammar/README.md

 Built by [Breadcrumb](https://github.com/BreadcrumbIsTaken) for the DenizenScript team.

+This is linked automatically to GitHub itself by the [Linguist](https://github.com/github/linguist) project.

 ### Licensing pre-note:

 This is an open source project, provided entirely freely, for everyone to use and contribute to.